-In Sabana’s context which might be subjected to such problem , the task for minority shareholders to “Remove The Manager “ might not be easy and challenging but if it happen to succeed at the end of the day , this unprecedented event may upend the whole “agency problem” and “corporate governance “ problem facing in REIT industry , significantly .
+In Sabana’s context which might be subjected to such problem, the task for minority shareholders to “Remove The Manager “ might not be easy and challenging but if it happens to succeed at the end of the day, this unprecedented event may upend the whole “agency problem” and “corporate governance “ problem facing in REIT industry, significantly.

-While I might be the few “lucky one “ to have making money from investing in Sabana REIT ( click here ) , I do hope and pray for their success !
+While I might be the few “lucky one “ have made money from investing in Sabana REIT ( click here ), I do hope and pray for their success !